 Sure, we current and former teachers see how you might think we do.
 But, if you were to survey the teachers you know, you’d quickly learn that their summers are filled with a wide variety of education related activities that help them grow as leaders of learning so they can come back in the fall and rock it out for kids!

 In my summers as a classroom teacher, I taught six week summer migrant programs all day everyday.
-I loved every minute of it!
 When I wasn’t teaching, I was taking advantage of any free time I had to participate on my school district’s committee work, taking graduate level education classes, attending conferences, or tutoring students who needed an extra boost in the summer.
+Teachers have a hard time turning “off” their teacher brains in the summer.
+It’s logical.
+After all, we’re in the business of helping humans learn and grow, and that takes year round time and intensity.

 Now, at add.a.lingua, my role lives year round.
 In the months of May through August, our instruction team amps up supports because add.a.lingua partner program teachers make a major dual language immersion learning push in the summer.
 That’s right. add.a.lingua teachers work HARD during the summer months with their teams of colleagues.
 They do it so that their programs are collectively equipped with sound, research-based practices and strategies that yield real results (linguistic, academic, and cultural understanding) throughout the school year.